The method of creating an appraisal deals with an evaluation which forms an opinion of value.

 To protect your rights in a condemnation case.

-A third-party home inspector will inspect the structure of the house, from the top to the bottom.
+A third-party home inspector will investigate the structure of the home, from the top to the foundation.

-Generally, a home inspection report will explain the amenities and the necessities of the home: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.
+Generally, a home inspection report will explain the amenities and the requirements of the property: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 All a CMA does is generate a "ball park figure."

 An appraisal delivers a defensible and carefully documented opinion of value.